travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 ## Docker

 We use a tool called [Replicated](https://www.replicated.com/) to distribute Travis CI Enterprise.
-It also provides the management dashboard you're using to configure certain things.
+It also provides the management dashboard you're using to configure settings your installation.

 Replicated and Travis CI Enterprise are both shipped as Docker containers.
 Therefore we have to rely on a perfectly working Docker installation.
 In the past we've seen incidents where the customers production system became unavailable because Docker related configuration has changed for various reasons.